peteroupc/peteroupc.github.io/bernreq.md

 2. Are there other practical formulas to approximate specific factory functions with polynomials that meet the formal statement above?

-3. Are there practical formulas to compute polynomials that simply meet the error bound given in question 1?
+3. Are there practical formulas to compute polynomials that meet the error bound given in question 1?

 <a id=New_coins_from_old_smoothly></a>
 ## New coins from old, smoothly